leahmariefernandez/Health-Application/README.md

 ##User Stories

 As a **patient** you will be able to:
-- Add vaccination status to health records
+- Update vaccination status
-- View vaccination status
+- View current vaccination status
 - Add symptoms to Medical Analyzer
 - Book an appointment with doctor or,
 - Book a COVID-19 test, based off symptoms